A Guide To Quetzaltenango Guatemala

-A wonderful area where you can trek and enjoy the ecology, Mayan culture and nature of the country.
+A wonderful area where you can trek and enjoy the ecology, Mayan culture and nature of Quetzaltenango Guatemala

-Xela offers a different kind of staying.
+Xela offers a different kind of stay.
 Pension Bonifáz is the best hotel (4 stars) from $82 USD per night.
-But, there is a lot of lower priced hotels and hostels if you search around on Booking.com and Hostelworld.
+But, there is a lot of lower priced hotels and hostels if you search around on Hostelworld.

 If you want a medium priced hotel or, if you travel with family I recommend Villa de Don Andres Bed & Breakfast, the price is around $44 USD.

-Or, the inexpensive option are hostels and I can recommend Black Cat hostel.
+Or, the inexpensive option is hostels and I can recommend Black Cat Hostel.
 Which is $10 USD per night.

-The location for all three places I have listed are very easy to get to, just one block from the central park.
+The location for all three places I have listed is very easy to get to, just one block from the central park.